Rahm Emanuel: 2011

 Emanuel proposed lowering the city's sales tax and raising the service tax.
 Emanuel supported negotiating with the Chicago Teachers Union for longer school days and school years.
 Emanuel opposed instituting an elected school board.
 This received criticism from other candidates.
 Other candidates assailed his tenure at Freddie Mac.
 As the frontrunner, Emanuel had gotten more press coverage than other mayoral candidates.
 This was furthered by the fact that the challenge to his residency became a dominant headline.
 Emanuel entered the race with solid backing from North and Northwest Side Democratic Ward Committeemen.

-Emanuel's advertisements portrayed him as having strong roots in the city, and, in telling his biography, emphasized his upbringing on the North Shore.
+Emanuel's advertisements portrayed him as having strong roots in the city and emphasized his upbringing on the North Shore.
 Contrarily, Emanuel's opponents attempted to characterize him as a carpetbagger, hailing not from the city itself but rather from the North Shore and Washington, D.C.
 Emanuel's advertisements also sought to emphasize his tenures in working in the White House and his tenure as a congressman.
 Emanuel would highlight his relations with presidents Clinton and Obama.
 He also sought to highlight the fact that he had forged connections in Washington during his time in congress, and also had strong business ties.

 Emanuel had overwhelming support from Jewish and LGBT voters.
 Emanuel held a lead with independent progressives, including strong support from the lakefront liberals voting bloc of wealthy white progressives from the city's northern lakefront.
 As the only white candidate in the race, Emanuel was seen as likely to receive unified support from a majority of the white electorate.
 Since the Hispanic vote was largely split between two Hispanic candidates (Gery Chico and Miguel del Valle), once Emanuel was able to secure the support of the majority of the black vote, he had secured himself victory.

 In attracting African American voters to his candidacy, Emanuel was helped by his associations with Presidents Clinton and Obama, both of whom were extremely popular among the African American community.
 After Moseley Braun's support began to crater following a character attack on fellow candidate Patricia Van Pelt Watkins which backfired, Emanuel was the beneficiary as the, largely African American, voters that abandoned their support of Moseley Braun's candidacy primarily migrated to support his candidacy.
 Once this happened, Emanuel had all but secured himself a first-place finish, and the remaining candidates were left to jockey for second-place in hopes of there being a runoff.